 The requirements of the Central Bank of the UAE act as the framework for the implementation of the Basel III Accord in the UAE.
 Central Bank of UAE published Capital Adequacy Standards and Guidance along with Notice 4980/2020 on 12th November 2020.
 This included revised Standards and Guidance with respect to Pillar 3 - Market Disclosures.
-Further to this, the Central Bank of UAE provided explanatory notes and disclosure templates for Pillar 3 on 30th November 2021 as part of Notice 5508/2021.
+Further to this, the Central Bank of UAE provided explanatory notes and disclosure templates for Pillar 3 on 30th November 2021 as part of Notice 5508/2021 and Update through notice 2022/1887 dated May 09, 2022.

-This document presents the Pillar 3 disclosures of MCB Bank Limited - UAE Branch ("the Bank") as at 31 December 2023.
+This document presents the Pillar 3 disclosures of MCB Bank Limited - UAE Branch ("the Bank") as at 31 December 2024.
 The purpose of Pillar 3 disclosures is to allow market participants to assess key pieces of information on the firm's capital, risk exposures and risk assessment process.

-The Pillar 3 disclosures are to be read in conjunction with the Audited Financial Statements for the year ended 31 December 2023 published on bank's website.
+The Pillar 3 disclosures are to be read in conjunction with the Audited Financial Statements for the year ended 31 December 2024 published on bank's website.